Learn about mental disorders

-People experience recovery in different ways.
-It is a process where a person works towards having a satisfying and fulfilling life despite their mental illness and possible symptoms.
+People experience recovery each in their own way.
+It is a process through which they strive to lead satisfying and fulfilling lives despite their mental disorder and possible symptoms.

-- Continuing to hope that the situation will improve
+- Maintaining hope in your plans and belief that your situation will improve

 - Feeling appreciated, respected and heard

-- Learning to live with one’s mental illness despite the symptoms
+- Learning to live with your mental disorder despite your symptoms

-Learn about your condition and the therapeutic methods and resources that are right for you and fit your needs
+Get involved: learn about your condition and the therapeutic methods and resources that are right for you and fit your needs

-Also, find community resources that can support you in your recovery.
-Among these resources, identify which ones offer services in crisis situations.
+Discover the community resources that can support you in your recovery.
+Identify which of them offer services in crisis situations.

-If you are well informed, you will be able to act more quickly to prevent relapses, use available resources when you need them and recover better.
+If you are well informed, you will be able to act more quickly and use the appropriate resources when you need them.

 Health and social services professionals must provide you with all the information you need to make free and informed decisions in choosing the right type of therapeutic methods and treatments for you.
 They must provide you with complete information in language that you understand.

 If you need assistance or support to understand your rights or to make sure they are respected, you can obtain free services.
 To find out more, contact the mental health rights advocacy group in your area.
 To find contact information for the group in your area, visit the Association des groupes d’intervention en défense des droits en santé mentale du Québec website (in French only).

-Be well prepared for appointments with your healthcare professional and have someone to go with you if necessary
+Be well prepared for appointments with your mental health professional and have someone go with you if necessary

-By being well prepared for your appointments with your healthcare professional, you will be able to get the most out of these meetings.
-For example, to make sure you don’t forget anything, write down any questions you would like to ask and details about your symptoms that you would like to discuss with them.
+Being well prepared for your appointments with your mental health professional allow you to get the most out of these meetings.
+For example, to make sure you don’t forget anything, write down any questions you would like to ask, along with about the symptoms that you would like to discuss with them.

-It may help if you go to your appointment with someone you trust, especially at the beginning of your recovery.
-During your appointment with the healthcare professional, this person can help you describe your situation and your condition better.
+It may help if you go to your appointments with someone you trust, especially at the beginning of your recovery.
+During your appointment with the mental health professional, this person can help you describe your situation and your condition better.
 After the appointment, they can help you remember the information you were given and talk with you about what the professional told you.
 They can also offer you their support if you need it.

-Join forces with people who have already experienced the same situations as you.
-Meeting people who have experienced the same thing as you and talking with them can help you in various ways.
-It can help you find solutions, improve your quality of life and helps fight the stigma surrounding mental illness.
+Join forces with people who are or have been in the same situations as you.
+Meeting these people and talking with them can help you in various ways.
+It can foster hope, help you find solutions, improve your quality of life and help fight the stigma surrounding mental disorders.

-Encourage your friends and family to seek help if necessary
+Encourage your loved ones to seek help if necessary

-Mental illness is tough for the person who is affected, but can also be difficult for their family and friends who want to help and be useful.
-The recovery process is better when both the person with a mental illness and their family and friends receive help.
-There are many resources available for the loved ones of people suffering from a mental illness.
-Encourage your family and friends to consult these resources so that they can gain the necessary tools to stay fully involved with you.
-To find out more, consult the page Living With a Person Suffering From Mental Illness.
+The people close to someone with a mental disorder may need information or support to deal with the situation.
+The recovery process is better when you and your loved ones receive help.
+There are many resources available for the loved ones of people with mental health issues.
+Encourage your family and friends to use these resources so that they can gain the necessary tools to stay fully involved with you.
+To find out more, see the page Living with a person with a mental disorder.